loot/loot.github.io/LOOT-FAQs.md

 **Q.** I'm having Internet problems and LOOT can't seem to update its masterlist.
 Is there a manual workaround?

 **A.** Yes.
 Download [this file](https://raw.githubusercontent.com/loot/skyrim/master/masterlist.yaml) and place it in the `%LOCALAPPDATA%\LOOT\Skyrim` folder.
 Replace Skyrim with `oblivion`, `fallout3` or `falloutnv` as necessary, in the URL and the folder path.

+---

+**Q.** LOOT ran without any errors, but the load order hasn't changed to match what LOOT has in its report.
+Why?

+**A.** If you're sorting for Skyrim, make sure that you haven't replaced or renamed your `TESV.exe`, as this interferes with LOOT's ability to decide how to set the load order.